 - Don’t Hog the Waves – Let others take a wave once in a while.
 This allows others to test their skills, and will help create a team of confident leaders who are not afraid to take on the big waves.

-These Top Executive Forums are the best place to get “Questions to your Answers” (yes that is the correct order), that will help you maneuver around all the Roadblocks, Obstacles, and Challenges that get in the way of your achieving your dream.
+These Peer to Peer Advisory Groups are the best place to get “Questions to your Answers” (yes that is the correct order), that will help you maneuver around all the Roadblocks, Obstacles, and Challenges that get in the way of your achieving your dream.

 “Surfs Up” in North Texas!